zamazan4ik/awesome-pgo/article/article.md

 As you see, Intel implemented this technology many years ago, but other vendors are trying to fill the gap only during the last years.

 To make things even worse - BSS does not work with virtualization for now (LWN [article](https://lwn.net/Articles/680996/), check "Virtualization" section).
 Maybe some hypervisors already support LBR-related registers, maybe not - deeper investigation is required.
+If you know more information about it - please let me know!
+I will be happy to fix my lack of knowledge since I am not a virtualization jedi.
 So if your environment has a lot of virtual machines - LBR-based Sampling PGO, probably, is not available for you.

 #### Tooling